 With new ways to engage with consumers popping up left, right and centre, how about offering home masterclasses on how to make your renowned house dish or signature cocktail?
 Again, it’s another revenue stream, and with social distancing reducing the number of customers allowed in your venue at one time, it’s a chance to continue to reach more people as well as create more brand advocates.
 It’s up to you to choose when you are available, and how much you charge.

-5. OH, AND DON’T FORGET TO SHOW YOUR CARE FOR THE PLANET
+5. OH, AND DON’T FORGET THE PLANET

-And if you haven’t already, join the war on plastics, don’t let a pandemic get in the way of moving forward with your sustainable goals.
+And if you haven’t already, join the war on plastics, don’t let a pandemic get in the way of moving forward with your sustainability goals.
 Consumers don’t want to choose between sustainability and convenience.

 With more outdoor areas, more takeaways and more hygiene factors to contend with, plastic may seem like an option, but don’t forget all your customer touchpoints that impact your reputation and potential referrals.
 If you can’t use glass for whatever reason, look for biodegradable, compostable and ideally customisable options to help your brand awareness with each drink sold.
-And despite the delay in the ban of plastic straw and stirrers, don’t be tempted to use them.
+And despite the delay in the ban of plastic straws and stirrers, don’t be tempted to use them.

 Good luck to all venues in the throws of preparation to reopen safely.
 Ultimately, it’s about engaging your visitors innovatively and rewarding their trust with excellent hospitality to turn them once again, into active advocates of your pub, bar or restaurant.